SWRP-GitHub/SWRP-Website/README.md

 # SWRP-Website
-The Galaxy Map and the Index pages for the website.
+Region 12 Map and assets.
 The structure should be pretty straitforward.
 Please contact Almighty Malgus Via Discord if you have any quetsions or email SWRPGitHub@gmail.com